If you are starting out as a personal trainer, you will most likely have seniors as initial clients.

 Cherish your clients and they will have a greater appreciation for you.
 Working with seniors offers trainers a completely different experience.

-If you enjoyed reading this article about personal trainer for seniors, you should also check out this one on how to sell personal training.
+If you enjoyed reading this article about being a personal trainer for seniors, you should also check out this one on how to sell personal training.